manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-6_Docker-Swarm/6.2_stack_project/README.md

 ## 🔧 **Stack Management Operations**

+**What this section covers:** How to manage your running stack - scale up/down, update, and clean up.

+**Why learn this:** In real applications, you need to adjust resources and maintain your services.

 ### **Scaling Services:**

+**What we're doing:** Changing the number of Flask containers running.

+**Why useful:** More containers = handle more users, fewer containers = save resources.

 ```bash
 # Scale Flask web service to 5 replicas
 docker service scale mystack_web=5